1995 Richland High School shooting: Trial

 Rouse was convicted as an adult of one count of first-degree murder, one count of second-degree murder, and one count of first-degree attempted murder.
 He was sentenced to life in prison without the possibility of parole plus 42 years.
 Stephen Abbott was convicted of criminal responsibility for second degree murder and criminal response for attempted first and second degree murder as a judge decided Abbott knew what Jamie Rouse was planning because Rouse had told him, "It's going to happen today."
 Abbott was sentenced to 40 years in prison.
+Abbott's sentence was later reduced to 27 years, and he was released from prison on January 26, 2014.

 Aftermath

-Rouse is currently imprisoned in the South Central Correctional Facility.
+Rouse is currently imprisoned in the Turney Center Industrial Complex.

-As of January 2016, he was up for resentencing due to the Supreme Court cases: Miller v.
+As of January 2016, he was up for resentencing due to the Supreme Court cases Miller v.
 Alabama and Montgomery v.
-Louisiana which have banned juvenile offenders from getting a mandatory life without parole sentence and required those who were previously sentenced to life to be given a chance for a resentencing.
+Louisiana, which have banned juvenile offenders from getting a mandatory life without parole sentence and required those who were previously sentenced to life to be given a chance for a resentencing.